FutureTPM/ROTed/README.md

 ROTs and OTs.
 The OT implementation is in [rlweot.hpp](include/rlweot.hpp), and the ROT implementation is in [rlwerot.hpp](include/rlwerot.hpp).
 The random oracle implementations are in [roms.hpp](include/roms.hpp).
-All implementations are templated in order to facilitate easy parameters modifications without sacrificing performance.
+All implementations are templated in order to facilitate parameters modifications without sacrificing performance.

 `rel_art` contains the implementation for the PVW08 proposal.
 The